Aliases for DYRK1A Gene

 DYRK1A (Dual Specificity Tyrosine Phosphorylation Regulated Kinase 1A) is a Protein Coding gene.
-Diseases associated with DYRK1A include mental retardation, autosomal dominant 7 and autosomal dominant non-syndromic intellectual disability.
-Among its related pathways are Cell Cycle, Mitotic and Notch Signaling Pathways.
+Diseases associated with DYRK1A include Mental Retardation, Autosomal Dominant 7 and Autosomal Dominant Non-Syndromic Intellectual Disability.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and Cell Cycle, Mitotic.
 GO annotations related to this gene include identical protein binding and protein kinase activity.
-An important paralog of this gene is HIPK4.
+An important paralog of this gene is DYRK1B.

 UniProtKB/Swiss-Prot for DYRK1A Gene

 May play a role in a signaling pathway regulating nuclear functions of cell proliferation.
 Modulates alternative splicing by phosphorylating the splice factor SRSF6 (By similarity).
 Phosphorylates serine, threonine and tyrosine residues in its sequence and in exogenous substrates such as CRY2, FOXO1, SRSF6 and SIRT1.
 Exhibits a sugstrate preference for proline at position P+1 and arginine at position P-3.